SABLE: Secure And Byzantine robust LEarning: Introduction

-Contrarily to previous approaches (see Section~\ref{related_work}), \algoname{} does not leak any information on the nodes' data to the server, thereby preserving the privacy of the nodes.
+Contrarily to previous approaches (see Section~\ref{sec_conclusion}), \algoname{} does not leak any information on the nodes' data to the server, thereby preserving the privacy of the nodes.
 From a high level, in each iteration of \algoname{}, every node computes the gradient on a batch of its data, homomorphically encrypts the gradient, and then sends it to the server.
 The server then employs \aggregator{} to robustly aggregate the encrypted gradients, and sends the resulting ciphertext back to the nodes.
 Finally, the nodes decrypt the encrypted aggregate, and then locally update their estimate of the model parameters.
-Furthermore, to alleviate the in fine quadratic complexity of \aggregator{}, we feature in \algoname{} the option of \textit{node subsampling}, whereby the server randomly selects a subset of the nodes and computes \aggregator{} only on their corresponding ciphertexts.
-This technique thus decreases the computational cost of the aggregation in the encrypted domain.
-We show in our work that node subsampling significantly improves the execution time of \aggregator{} (with no impact on the FHE security).
-Besides, by carefully tuning the number of nodes to be sampled, node subsampling yields similar empirical performances to \algoname{} in terms of ML accuracy and Byzantine resilience.
+Furthermore, we feature in \algoname{} the option of \textit{node subsampling}, whereby the server randomly selects a subset of the nodes and computes \aggregator{} only on their corresponding ciphertexts.
+This technique decreases the computational cost of the aggregation in the encrypted domain.
+We show in Section~\ref{sec_exp_he_perf} that node subsampling significantly improves the execution time of \aggregator{} (with no impact on the HE security).
+Besides, by carefully tuning the number of nodes to be sampled, \algoname{} with node subsampling yields similar empirical performances to the original algorithm in terms of ML accuracy.
+Beneath the foundation of \algoname{} lie three distinct contributions, expounded upon in the ensuing paragraphs.